 As a scholar, I work across disciplines to address how literary works and literary studies can contribute to difficult conversations about social and environmental justice, considering how form and genre allow stories to mediate between individual experience and systemic explanations of inequity.

-My book in progress, "Genre Friction and Environmental Violence in the Contemporary American Novel," argues that contemporary American novels have been formally shaped by the effort to incorporate structural and environmental violence into literary narrative.
+My book in progress, "Genre Frictions: Structural Violence and Contemporary American Narratives," argues that contemporary American novels have been formally shaped by the effort to incorporate structural and environmental violence into literary narrative.
 Identifying structural violence as a defining feature of contemporary life, I argue that literature offers a kind of cultural “laboratory” in which techniques for narrating difficult knowledge can be honed.
-In four chapters, I explore how structural and environmental violence poses challenges to major elements of narrative form: causality; tempo; scale; and agency.
+In four chapters, I explore how structural and environmental violence poses challenges to major elements of narrative form such as causality, agency, and relation.
 Novelists responded to these challenges through a literary phenomenon I call "genre friction," in which realistic and fantastical genres emerge into and interrupt each other.
-Tracing genre friction through the contemporary period, I show how it manifested as the subversion of genre in postmodern fiction, then shifted with the "post-postmodern" turn toward the accumulation or layering of genres.
-Some of the novelists whose work I engage across this project include Rumaan Alam, Octavia Butler, Ana Castillo, Junot Díaz, Louise Erdrich, Ruth Ozeki, Richard Powers, Ishmael Reed, Leslie Marmon Silko, Jeff VanderMeer, Helena María Viramontes, Gerald Vizenor, Jesmyn Ward, Colson Whitehead, and Karen Tei Yamashita.
+Some of the novelists whose work I engage across this project include Octavia Butler, Ana Castillo, Don DeLillo, Ruth Ozeki, Ishmael Reed, Leslie Marmon Silko, Helena María Viramontes, Jesmyn Ward, Colson Whitehead, and Karen Tei Yamashita.

-I'm also developing a second project that engages global Afro-, Latinx, and indigenous futurisms across media and environmental and social movements through the lens of affect.
-My work on environmental SF and environmental justice has appeared in ASAP/Journal, Science Fiction Studies, Resilience: A Journal of the Environmental Humanities, The Cambridge History of Science Fiction, An Ecotopian Lexicon, and Women's Studies Quarterly, and is forthcoming in The Routledge Companion to Science Fiction.
-I have also contributed review essays to American Literature and Public Books and write for the SF section of the Los Angeles Review of Books.
+I have also begun work on two future projects: one exploring how global Afrofuturist literature, film, and art mobilize affect to produce counterhegemonic forms of environmental citizenship; the other tracing how heteroglossia and polyphony mediate climate justice, migration, and geopolitics in global Anthropocene novels.
+Meanwhile, my work on contemporary SF and environmental humanities has appeared in ASAP/Journal, Science Fiction Studies, Resilience: A Journal of the Environmental Humanities, The Cambridge History of Science Fiction, An Ecotopian Lexicon, and Women's Studies Quarterly, and is forthcoming in The New Routledge Companion to Science Fiction.
+I have also contributed review essays to American Literature and Public Books and write regularly for the SF section of the Los Angeles Review of Books.